Post

 • This setting requires organization admin permissions to access

-• Unfortunately, there isn’t an API to automate this process
+• Unfortunately, there isn’t an API to automate this process, it has to be done within the UI

 • I don’t find it as detrimental to use a personal access token as a Dependabot secret since Dependabot secrets can only be access by Dependabot; you can’t use a GitHub Actions workflow to expose the secret accidentally/intentionally

-• The only concern would be updating the token if it expires or is revoked
+• The only concern would be updating the token if it expires, is revoked, or the original author doesn’t have access to the repo(s) anymore

 If you only have a few, and rarely increasing set of repositories for custom actions / reusable workflows, I recommend the first approach.
 If you have a large number of repositories and/or are creating many new repositories for actions / reusable workflows, the second option scales better.